 We are a clinical stage biopharmaceutical company, focused on the development and commercialization of novel therapeutics to treat rare, life-threating inflammatory-fibrotic diseases with clear unmet medical needs.
-Our product ResunabTM is a novel oral anti-inflammatory drug that is expected to commence Phase-IIa clinical trials for the treatment of cystic fibrosis and scleroderma pending U.S. Food and Drug Administration (FDA) approval of the Investigational New Drug Applications (INDs), to be filed in the second half of 2014.
+Our product ResunabTM is a novel oral anti-inflammatory drug that is expected to commence Phase-IIa clinical trials for the treatment of cystic fibrosis and scleroderma pending U.S. Food and Drug Administration (FDA) approval of the Investigational New Drug Applications for Resunab, which is expected to be filed with the scleroderma clinical protocol before the end of 2014.